patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/rtl-handbook.md

 To set direction manually on an element, use `.pf-v5-m-dir-ltr` or `.pf-v5-m-dir-rtl`.

-To reverse a value, you can multiply by the variable `--pf-v5-global--inverse--multiplier`, which will have a value of 1 in LTR and -1 in RTL.
+To get the inverse of a number, dimension, or percentage, you can multiply by the variable `--pf-v5-global--inverse--multiplier`, which will have a value of 1 in LTR and -1 in RTL.

 ## Support in your product